2014 Detroit Lions season: Week 3: vs. Green Bay Packers

-The Lions faced division rival Green Bay in Week 3, with Packers QB Aaron Rodgers sporting a 9–1 record in his last ten games against Detroit.
+The Lions faced division rival Green Bay in Week 3, with Packers QB Aaron Rodgers sporting a 9–1 record in his last 10 games against Detroit.
 The first two scoring plays for the Lions came courtesy of the defense.
-Nick Fairley forced a fumble that was scooped up by defensive back Don Carey and returned 40 yards to paydirt to put the Lions up 7–0.
+Nick Fairley forced a fumble that was scooped up by defensive back Don Carey and returned 40 yards for a touchdown to put the Lions up 7–0.
 After Rodgers tied the game with a 10-yard TD pass to Andrew Quarless, DeAndre Levy tackled running back Eddie Lacy in the end zone for a safety, making the score 9–7.
 Nate Freese closed the first half scoring with a 30-yard field goal, sending Detroit to the locker room with a 12–7 lead.
 The only scoring drive of the second half culminated with a Reggie Bush 26-yard TD run, to put Detroit up 19–7.
 The Lions defense held Green Bay scoreless for the final three quarters of the game.

 Week 4: at New York Jets

 After opening the season 3-for-7 on field goal attempts, Detroit kicker Nate Freese was cut during the week and was replaced by Alex Henery.
-Henery made good on his first FG attempt for his new team, a 51-yarder to tie the Jets at 3–3 in the first quarter.
+Henery made good on his first field goal attempt for his new team, a 51-yarder to tie the Jets at 3–3 in the first quarter.
 The Lions put together two TD drives in the second quarter to go up 17–3.
 First, Matthew Stafford hit Jeremy Ross on a 59-yard bomb.
 Stafford then connected with first-round draft pick Eric Ebron for a 16-yard TD, giving Ebron his first NFL touchdown.
 Jets QB Geno Smith hit Eric Decker with an 11-yard TD pass to close the gap to 17–10.
 Early in the fourth, Stafford found the right pylon for a 1-yard TD run, making the score 24–10.
-Chris Johnson rambled 35 yards for a touchdown midway through the final quarter, pulling the Jets within a touchdown again, at 24–17.
-But Detroit's defense was able to force a punt on New York's final possession, and the Lions ran out the clock thereafter.
+Chris Johnson rumbled 35 yards for a touchdown midway through the final quarter, pulling the Jets within a touchdown again, at 24–17.
+Detroit's defense was able to force a punt on New York's final possession and the Lions ran out the clock thereafter.